jtsteinbach/sandbox/README.md

 sandbox is built on three decisions.

 First, safety is structural.
 No sandbox command discards saved history. `undo` creates new history that reverts the old. `switch` refuses to run over unsaved work.
+A lock revert stores the bytes it displaces.
 The store is one SQLite database, so every operation is a single atomic transaction; a crash mid-save leaves you exactly where you were.

 Second, simple doesn't mean toy.
 There is no staging area (a save snapshots everything that isn't ignored), no detached HEAD, and no rebase.
-There are real branches, three-way merges with automatic conflict-free merging, rename detection, versioned test gates, release records, per-file team locking, and a full-store integrity verifier.
+There are real branches, three-way merges with automatic conflict-free merging, rename detection, versioned test gates, release records, per-file content locks for teams, and a full-store integrity verifier.

 Third, security claims are kept narrow and true. sandbox promises integrity, tamper evidence, and leak prevention.
 Section 9 states how each works, what it defends against, and what it doesn't.
 There are no keys and no signatures; everything rests on SHA-256 from the standard library, used for content addressing and hash chaining.